WHATEVER YOU WANT TO PLAY,

 Rock (classic to current, ballads and bashers), jazz, funk, country, funky country, popular bops and deep cuts.

-In my time studying music, I’ve had the good fortune to learn and explore various styles from orchestral, metal, rock, pop, jazz, reggae, blues, country….
-I just want to learn it all.
+In my time studying music, I’ve had the good fortune to learn and explore various styles from orchestral, metal, rock, pop, hip-hop, jazz, reggae, blues, country…. you name it, I’ve tried it.

 I love to share my experiences and teach all that I have learned in music.
 I am lucky to have maintained a private lessons studio for over 15 years, and on average get to work with 60 plus students a week.
-I teach a wide variety of musical instruments ranging from drums, guitar, bass, ukulele, and piano.
-I love helping students of all ages and skill levels learn how to play and enjoy music.
+I teach a wide variety of musical instruments and music classes.
+I’ve always loved helping students of all ages and skill levels learn how to play and enjoy music.
 You are never to old or young to learn how to play music!
-When I’m not teaching music you can catch me playing in several different local bands, including Opossum Holler, The Daddy Sisters, Veils, The DeVore, Weiss & Hall Trio, The Boystie Beas, and Gabagool.
+When I’m not teaching music you can catch me playing in several different local bands, including Opossum Holler, Chrome Reaper, Veils, The Jamie Resch Band, The DeVore, Weiss & Hall Trio, The Boystie Beas, and Gabagool.

 Hi, I’m Jordan Weiss and I was 12 years old when Eddie Van Halen changed my life.
 Sounds dramatic, it was.
 I was a (middling) tournament tennis player with lackluster grades; I became an obsessive guitar student with a set plan to be surrounded by music the rest of my life.